-All meal plans include "Flex-Dollars" that are the equivalent of cash and may be redeemed at any Aramark's dining facilities.
+All meal plans include "Flex-Dollars" that are the equivalent of cash and may be redeemed at any of Aramark's dining facilities.
 Flex-Dollar balances roll over from fall semester to spring, but do not roll over from spring to fall.
 Fall-term Flex-Dollars will be forfeited if a new meal plan is not purchased for the subsequent spring term.
 Additional Flex-Dollars may be purchased at any time throughout the semester.
-Please contact the Aramark Office (ph: 342-1979) for details.
+Please contact the Aramark Office (ph: (318) 342-1979) for details.

-All meal plan changes must be made before the fifth (5th) class day.
-All standard (block) meals must be eaten at Schulze cafeteria.
+Standard (block) meals are served at Schulze cafeteria.
 Dining services are not open during University closures and observed holidays.
 Please refer to the University calendar for scheduled closure dates and holidays.

-Contact the SACS Office (ph: 342-5003) to sign up for your plan or for any additional meal plan information.
+Contact the SACS Office (ph: (318) 342-5003) to sign up for your plan or for any additional meal plan information.